nolim1t/bitcoin-merchant-starter-kit/README.md

 ## Maintainers Notes

 If you want to add to this document please see the below.
-Including mirroring.

-### Housekeeping

-Some general information on how changes can be submitted.
+Including mirroring, and contact information

-#### Changes
+### Changes

 Please open a [new issue](https://gitlab.com/nolim1t/bitcoin-merchant-starter-kit/-/issues/new) with the change you would like to add.